Gjergj Elez Alia: Legacy

-One of the oldest houses in Sarajevo, "The House of Alija Đerzelez", is named after him.
+In Sarajevo, there is "The House of Alija Đerzelez," one of the oldest houses in the city, located on the Street of Alija Đerzelez.
+The Commission to Preserve National Monuments of Bosnia and Herzegovina declared it a national monument of Bosnia and Herzegovina in 2005 due to its architectural significance as a residential complex.
 There are streets in several towns in Bosnia and Herzegovina (Bihać, Gračanica, Zenica, etc.) named after him.